Eihaab-cmyk/CipherChat/README.md

 ## Project Overview

-The PDC_IS_Project is a full-stack web application designed to facilitate real-time chat functionality.
+The Cipher chat Project is a full-stack web application designed to facilitate real-time chat functionality.
 It includes a backend built with Node.js and Express, and a frontend developed using React.
 The application supports user authentication, group chats, and real-time messaging.

 ### Features